foobnix/LibreraReader/docs/wiki/faq/Contrast-and-brightness-of-PDF-document/index.md

 ## Emphasize all
 * Click on the Contrast and brightness icon
-* Enable checkbox Bold text fonts
+* Enable checkbox Emphasize all
 * After setting, click the cross in the settings dialog box

 ||||